msalemor/sk-rag-pattern/README.md

 Memory: A record representing a memory with attributes including the collection it belongs to, a unique key, and associated text.
 Query: A record used for making queries, specifying the target collection, the query text, maximum token limits, result count limits, and minimum relevance score.

-### 3.0 API Endpoints

-The API allows for memories to be:

-- Recalled by collection name and ID
-- Insert by collection name and ID
-- Queried
-  - For the passed query, find the nearest results by relevance and count limit
-  - Augment the prompt with the embedded text result
-  - Process the completion of the query and embedded text results
-- Deleted by collection name and ID

-#### GET a memory - GET `/api/gpt/memory`

-- Get a memory by collection and key.
-- Parameters:
-  - Collection Name
-  - Memory ID

-#### Create a memory - POST `/api/gpt/memory`

-- Insert a memory by collection, key, and blob.
-- Request Payload Model: Memory

-#### DELETE a memory - `/api/gpt/memory`

-- Delete a memory by collection and key.
-- Request Payload Model: Memory

-#### Query the database - POST - `/api/gpt/query`

-- Find the nearest matches by query, relevance score, return limits, and token size.
-- Request payload Model: Query
-- Response payload Model: Completion